 -

-If you're on 2.4.7 or 2.4.8: You're in a good position to wait for 2.4.9-p1 (expected November 2026) before upgrading production.
-Use the time to test extensions and prepare your infrastructure (PHP 8.4/8.5, MySQL 8.4 or MariaDB 11.4).
+If you're on 2.4.7 or 2.4.8: You can afford to wait before upgrading production to 2.4.9.
+Use the time to test extensions and prepare infrastructure (PHP 8.4/8.5, MySQL 8.4 or MariaDB 11.4), and apply the July 2026 patch now.

 -